 Day 2: Look for Bubbles

 Check to see if any bubbles have appeared on the surface.
 If you don’t see anything, it’s okay.
 The bubbles might have appeared and dissolved overnight while you were sleeping.
 You don’t have to do anything else now.
-Rest the starter in your warm spot for another 24 hours.
+Rest the starter for another 24 hours.

 Day 3: Feed Your Starter